gebi/check-receiver/README.md

 What you need:

 * Installed nagios-receiver daemon on the server
 * Working reverse proxy to nagios-receiver for authentication (client cert or http auth)
 * Check-mk installation with added nagios-receiver.mk to `/etc/check_mk/conf.d/`
 * A few hosts tagged with `nagpush` in check-mk
 * Those hosts pushing the output of `check_mk_agent` to your server

 Install
 -------

+Section on how to compile nagios-receiver and put it on the server

-Installing go on your system:
+Install go on your system:

     apt-get install golang-go
     export GOPATH=~/go
     mkdir ~/go

-Downloading and compiling the lastest version of nagios-receiver
+Downloading and compile the lastest version of nagios-receiver

     go get github.com/gebi/nagios-receiver
     rsync -cvt $GOPATH/bin/nagios-receiver root@SERVER:/srv/nagios-receiver